UK tech experts · info@vividrepairs.co.uk

 Philips 27-Inch FHD Monitor Review UK 2025

 This is the monitor I keep recommending to everyone who asks.
-The 27-inch FHD delivers exactly what most people need: a proper-sized screen with 100Hz refresh rate, 1ms response time, and an IPS panel that doesn’t look washed out.
-At £74.98, it’s borderline ridiculous value.
+The 27-inch FHD delivers exactly what most people need: a proper-sized screen with 100Hz refresh rate, 1ms response time, and an IPS panel that doesn't look washed out.
+At this price, it's borderline ridiculous value.

 The 100Hz refresh rate puts it ahead of standard 60Hz displays, making everyday tasks feel smoother without the premium you'd pay for 144Hz gaming monitors.
 I've been using this for general productivity and light gaming, and the 1ms response time handles fast-paced content without ghosting.
 The IPS panel delivers accurate colours straight out of the box, which matters whether you're editing photos or just want Netflix to look decent.